theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 Loading a new function
 ------------------------

-Try and run fastqc to see if it is available, if not we will "load" into your local path.
+Try and run fastqc to see if it is available, if not we will "load" it for your user.

     $ fastqc